StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 ### Custom plural form

 ```
 ?
-Enter the model name: album
+Enter the model name: event
 ?
-Select the data-source to attach album to: db (memory)
+Select the data-source to attach event to: db (memory)
 ?
 Select model's base class PersistedModel
 ?
-Expose album via the REST API?
+Expose event via the REST API?
 Yes
 ?
 Custom plural form (used to build REST URL):
 ```

 LoopBack is very smart about handling plural forms of a model.
-In this case, `album` is easily made plural as `albums`, but it can also handle other common plurals such as `child` to `children` and `mouse` to `mice`.
+In this case, `event` is easily made plural as `events`, but it can also handle other common plurals such as `child` to `children` and `mouse` to `mice`.
 If you have an unconventional model name that isn't easily made plural by adding an `s` then you may need to take advantage of this feature.
 Most of the time, you can let LoopBack do its magic.

 ### Common model or server only?

 ```
 ?
-Enter the model name: album
+Enter the model name: event
 ?
-Select the data-source to attach album to: db (memory)
+Select the data-source to attach event to: db (memory)
 ?
 Select model's base class PersistedModel
 ?
-Expose album via the REST API?
+Expose event via the REST API?
 Yes
 ?
 Custom plural form (used to build REST URL):
 ?
 Common model or server only?
 (Use arrow keys)
 ❯ common